ragebait-987/azure-honeypot-soc-lab/README.md

 A deliberately exposed Windows VM in Microsoft Azure, wired into Microsoft Sentinel to capture, enrich, and visualize real brute-force login attempts from across the internet.

-**[View the live project page →](https://ragebait-987.github.io/azure-honeypot-soc-lab/)** *(replace with your actual GitHub Pages URL after enabling it in Settings → Pages)*
+**[View the live project page →](https://ragebait-987.github.io/azure-honeypot-soc-lab/)**

 ---